 Use the Right Equipment to Teach a Child to Ride a Bike

 Many parents see some kind of bike as essential equipment for their kids, but end up buying something that is not helpful.
-It is wise to be careful about what you buy for kids – the wrong bike can do more harm than good.
+It is wise to be careful about what you buy – the wrong bike can do more harm than good.
 Basically, there are four possibilities:

 - Trikes (tricycles);

 - Balance bikes (also known as glider bikes or strider bikes);

 - Bikes with training wheels; and

 This may surprise you, but we only recommend no. 2 and no. 4.
 We don’t particularly recommend trikes, and we strongly recommend against bikes with training wheels.